 Some of the Permian fields Chesapeake offered for sale found no takers and will be marketed again once the three pending sales are completed, Chief Executive Officer Aubrey McClendon said during a conference call with analysts today.
 He didn’t say how much acreage was involved.

-Cash generated by the asset sales will be used to pay back a $4 billion bridge loan obtained in May from Goldman Sachs Group Inc. (GS) and Jefferies Group Inc. (JEF), and to reduce outstanding debt to $9.5 billion in early January, according to the statement.
+Cash generated by the asset sales will be used to pay back a $4 billion bridge loan obtained in May from Goldman Sachs Group Inc. (GS:US) and Jefferies Group Inc. (JEF:US), and to reduce outstanding debt to $9.5 billion in early January, according to the statement.

 Chesapeake lost one-fifth of its market value this year as the impact of tumbling gas prices was compounded by disclosures that McClendon borrowed more than $800 million last year to finance his stakes in thousands of company-owned oil and gas wells.